-Due to the increasing demand for the limited event space in the Plaster Student Union the Conference Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.
+Due to the increasing demand for the limited event space in the Plaster Student Union the Event and Meeting Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.

-- For Registered Student Organizations if a reserved space in the Plaster Student Union is not used (no show) and was not cancelled through the Conference Services Office (through e-mail, telephone, voice-mail, or visiting the office) within 72 hours of event, the sponsoring student organization will receive a written warning.
+If a reserved space in the Plaster Student Union is not used (no show) and was not cancelled through the Event and Meeting Services Office (through e-mail, telephone, voice-mail, or visiting the office) within 72 hours of event, the sponsoring student organization will receive a written warning.
 A second such occurrence will result in a second written warning.
 For a third occurrence, student organizations will lose Plaster Student Union reservation privileges for the remainder of the academic semester.
 If the third no show occurrence happens on or after midterm of the current semester, then the organization will lose reservation privileges in the Student Union for the following semester.
 Existing reservations will be reassigned to an academic facility where appropriate.

 Additionally, if any PSU reserved event is not cancelled within 72 hours of event, all additional labor and set-up charges associated with the event will be charged to the sponsoring organization.

-- Inclement Weather The Conference Services Office does not automatically cancel events should the University cancel classes due to weather.
-For inclement weather cancellations, groups must contact the Conference Services office at least two hours prior to the scheduled reserved time and cancel their event.
+The Event and Meeting Services Office does not automatically cancel events should the University cancel classes due to weather.
+For inclement weather cancellations, groups must contact the Event and Meeting Services office at least two hours prior to the scheduled reserved time and cancel their event.
 Failure to cancel an event that has any charges (i.e., labor and/or audio/visual fees) associated with the event will result in those charges being assessed to the sponsoring group.